-Dürer was responsible for the pictorial content, and he seems to have borrowed heavily from an unpublished manuscript drawn in Vienna around 1440.
-Dürer and Heinfogel also seem to have collaborated on an earlier manuscript map in 1503 which can be regarded as a prototype of this more accurate and artistically superior 1515 engraving.
+Dürer was responsible for the pictorial content, and he seems to have borrowed heavily from two pairs of manuscript charts, one pair drawn in Vienna around 1440 and the other produced in 1503 by Heinfogel in collaboration with an unknown artist.
+Heinfogel’s 1503 maps can be regarded as a prototype of these more accurate and artistically superior 1515 woodcuts.

 In the corners of the northern chart, Dürer depicted the four ancient authorities on whose descriptions the constellation figures are based.
 At top left is Aratus Cilix (Aratus of Soli in Cilicia, who wrote the astronomical poem called the Phaenomena); top right is Ptolemeus Aegyptus (Ptolemy, who worked at Alexandria in Egypt and published a great star catalogue in the Almagest); bottom left is M. Mamlius Romanus (Marcus Manilius, a Roman astrologer of the first century AD who wrote a book of constellation lore called Astronomica); and finally Azophi Arabus (al-Ṣūfī, the Arab astronomer who revised and updated the star catalogue in the Almagest).